pandas-dev/pandas/doc/source/10min.rst

    df.iloc[:,1:3]

-For getting a value explicity
+For getting a value explicitly

 .. ipython:: python